BBC Doctors.

 Most of the work of the show is crafting intimate scenes of dialogue between 2,3,4 and sometimes 5 players.
 Every scene starts with a line-read, then a block, then a crew show.
 Actors are released and we plan the camera setups, moves and lighting, before inviting them back on set.
 Most scenes must be completed in 30-45 minutes and so, imagine, getting all that done AND shooting the scene, and thinking ahead to the next setups, any unit moves, stunts or physical acting...

 For a director, it's really challenging to do any complex blocking, camera moves or sequences, likewise to establish a strong sense of place.
 Mainly rooms.
 Directors of photography aren't part of prep, so you're kind of on your own with planning scenes.
 So what does that leave you with, in the moment, when all you thought you'd do is changing because of the weather, available space in a room, or script changes?
-For me: a keen sense of gratitude for all the work I've done in documentaries and in producing/directing independent films, which means I still had tricks up my sleeve to adapt my original ideas in the moment.
+For me: a keen sense of gratitude to the camera team and for all the work I've done in documentaries and in producing/directing independent films, which means I still had tricks up my sleeve to adapt my original ideas in the moment and the good sense to listen to other people’s ideas too.
 Plus I love art and photography... so I’m always open to whatever colour, light, geometry, composition, reflections and meaning can be gleaned within a particular place and staging of action.

 The most rewarding and fulfilling aspect of shooting all 6x30min episodes of Doctors for me was working with the cast, both regulars and guest actors.
 My aim was to create a working environment on set where they could feel seen, heard and safe to offer ideas – to bring themselves to the performance and work with me as their first, best audience.
 It demands a lot of us and is a leap of trust, so I made sure to reach out to every guest actor ahead of time to talk through their role, hear their thoughts, answer questions, prepare them for the breakneck speed of production and start the crucial process of building trust.
 It worked!